-2. The purpose objective of the Dust Management Plan (DMP) required by Condition 3 of Part B of these conditions is to set out the practices and procedures to be adopted to ensure dust emissions from construction activities are minimised and managed and do not cause an objectionable or offensive effect beyond the boundary of the Project Site.
+2. The purpose of the DMP required by Condition 3 of Part B of these conditions is to set out the practices and procedures to be adopted to ensure dust emissions from construction activities are minimised and managed and do not cause an objectionable or offensive effect beyond the boundary of the Project Site.

-The DMP must, as a minimum, include:
+The Dust Management Plan must, as a minimum, include: